visual-layer/visuallayer/README.md

 To access the clean version of LAION-400M, sign-up [here](https://forms.gle/khZpAGUQJeqgRwwo7).

 ## Scripts
-We provide convenience functions to help you move or delete problematic files read from a `.csv` file.
+We provide convenience functions to help you move or delete problematic files.
+The files are specified in a `.csv` file.

 A sample content of the `.csv` file is as follows:
 ```